microsoft/DialoGPT/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Disclaimer

+This repository aims to facilitate research in large-scale pretraining for conversational data.
+This toolkit contains only part of the modeling machinery needed to actually produce a model weight file in a running dialog.
+On its own, this model provides only information about the weights of various text spans; in order for a researcher to actually use it, they will need to bring conversational data of their own and decode the response generation from the pretrained system.
+Microsoft is not responsible for any generation from the 3rd party utilization of the pretrained system.

 ## Citation